Most illustrators work on a freelance basis. Many freelancers accept many different types of work. For example, they may work for:

 - newspapers and magazines.

-Advancement generally takes the form of building a portfolio, reputation and a larger client group.
+Advancement generally takes the form of building a portfolio and a reputation.
+With these, a freelance illustrator can attract a larger client group.

 Illustrators are part of the larger 2011 National Occupational Classification 5241: Graphic designers and illustrators.
 In Alberta, 76% of people employed in this classification work in the following industries: